kryton/eosio-shipper/README.md

 ## Build notes

 * This should work with the current release of EOSIO (2.0.x), although I actually use the _develop_ branch for development.

+# SHiP protocol (rough notes)
+SHiP uses websockets to communicate.
+* It seems to only process one command at a time. so don't just fire off multiple commands and expect it to work.
+* Upon connection Nodeos sends the ABI file required to parse the messages.
+* Once you have this, you can start sending out commands.
+As of writing this there are 3
+  * Status - gives you the chain ID, and info on how many blocks have been written
+  * Get Blocks - fetch a group of blocks, N at a time (window parameter). you have the option of fetching blocks, traces, and table deltas
+  * Ack Blocks - Nodeos will only send N blocks.. you need to send a ACK to keep progressing through your fetch
+* The response you get back is slightly different depending on what version you are running against.
+The demo program just sends multiple Get Blocks until it hits the end, and then gets a new status to see where the end is..

+if you request blocks past the end, it will return 'None'..